visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/PseudocolorPlot.rst

 by default, you must click the **Fast** or **High** radio buttons to enable it.
 The **Fast** geometry smoothing setting smooths out the geometry a little while the **High** setting works produces smoother surfaces.

+Legend Behavior
+"""""""""""""""

+The legend for the Pseudocolor plot is a color bar annotated with tick marks and numerical values.
+Below the color bar the minimum and maximum data values are also displayed.
+Setting the limits for the plot changes *only* the colar-bar portion of the plot's legend.
+It *does not change* the *Min* and *Max* values printed just below the color bar.
+Those values will always display the original data's minimum and maximum values, regardless of the limits set for the plot or the effect of any operators applied to the plot.